c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 shortcuts for window management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
 #### Installation
-The installation of dependencies and initialization is handled automatically during the OS installation.
+The installation of dependencies and initialization is handled automatically during the TacOS installation.
 No manual installation steps are immediately required.
 If all which is needed from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme):
 ```sh